-Bond Rating Explanation Investment Grade AAA Highest rating; extremely strong capacity to meet financial commitment.
-AA High quality; very strong capacity to meet financial commitment.
-A Strong capacity to meet financial commitment, but more subject to adverse economic conditions.
+Bond Rating Explanation Investment Grade AAA Extremely strong capacity to meet financial commitments.
+AA Very strong capacity to meet financial commitments.
+A Strong capacity to meet financial commitments, but somewhat susceptible to economic conditions and changes in circumstances.
 BBB .
-Adequate capacity to meet financial commitment, but more subject to adverse economic conditions.
-Non-Investment Grade BB Less vulnerable in the near-term but faces major ongoing uncertainties to adverse business, financial, or economic conditions.
-B .
-More vulnerable to adverse business, financial, or economic conditions but currently has the capacity to meet financial commitment. ССС Currently vulnerable and dependent on favorable business, financial, and economic conditions to meet its financial commitment. СС Highly vulnerable; default has not yet occurred, but is expected to be a virtual certainty.
-C Currently highly vulnerable to nonpayment; ultimate recovery is expected to be lower than that of higher rated obligations.
-D Payment default on a financial commitment or breach of an imputed promise; also used when a bankruptcy petition has been filed.
+Adequate capacity to meet financial commitments, but more subject to adverse economic conditions.
+Non-Investment Grade BB Less vulnerable in the near term but faces major ongoing uncertainties to adverse business, financial, and economic conditions.
+B More vulnerable to adverse business, financial, and economic conditions but currently has the capacity to meet financial commitments.
+CCC Currently vulnerable and dependent on favorable business, financial, and economic conditions to meet its financial commitments. СС Highly vulnerable; default has not yet occurred, but is expected to be a virtual certainty. С Currently highly vulnerable to non-payment and ultimate recovery is expected to be lower than that of higher rated obligations.
+D Payment default on a financial commitment or breach of an imputed promise; also used when a bankruptcy petition has been filed or similar action taken.